VinnyOfPeru/VinnyOfPeru.github.io/README.md

          <p>I am a sophomore at Bob Jones University majoring in Business administration with a concentration in finance.
 I am in the Phi Kappa Pi Rams Society</p>
          <p>
             I am part of Morningside Baptist Church.
-My favorite website is
+My favorite website is at
-            <a href="https://www.marshallstreetdiscgolf.com/">Marshall street.com</a>, and you can email me
+            <a href="https://www.marshallstreetdiscgolf.com/">Marshallstreet.com</a>, and you can email me
             <a href="vash680@students.bju.edu">here</a>.
          </p>
          <p>